 In addition to his imposing physical countenance (six feet one, taller than Frankenstein’s Boris Karloff), Lugosi possessed a mellifluous baritone and a pronounced Hungarian accent.
 As quintessential vocal characterizations go, you’d be hard pressed to find any impressionist attempting John Carradine, Lon Chaney Jr., Christopher Lee, Jack Palance, Frank Langella, Gary Oldman or any of the other 79 actors (according to IMDB), who have essayed Dracula over the past 90 years.

-Lugosi will forever be Dracula.
-But his indelible persona also helped type-cast him in films about cape-wearing mad doctors performing crazy experiments on chimps, gorillas, oversized bats, and – thanks to legendary schlock director Ed Wood – a rubber octopus.
+Lugosi, however, will forever be Dracula.
+And its his indelible persona that also helped type-cast him in films about cape-wearing mad doctors performing crazy experiments on chimps, gorillas, oversized bats, and – thanks to legendary schlock director Ed Wood – a rubber octopus.

 In fact – and I think sadly – Lugosi made only two films as Dracula (the second being 1948’s excellent Abbott and Costello Meet Frankenstein.